-- The form should be completed by someone who knows the nominee well enough to provide the evidence needed for the citation.
-This may be their line manager or someone else.
-As nominator, you can combine contributions from several people to write the long citation. - You may need different people to complete certain sections of the form (e.g. HR for the nominee's personal details).
-You can approach colleagues/stakeholders etc for assistance with completing the form.
-However, please ensure that they are aware of the confidential nature of the process and that the nominee is not to be made aware of the nomination
+- The form should be completed by someone who knows the nominee well enough this may be their line manager, or it might be several people coordinating their contributions - You might need different people to complete different sections of the form (e.g. HR for the personal details).
+It is ok for colleagues to be approach for assistance with completing the form, however, please ensure that they are aware of the confidential nature of the process and that the nominee is not made aware of the nomination